eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The EUDI Wallet ecosystem is primarily designed to facilitate secure User identification and authentication at a high Level of Assurance (LoA) for various online services, both public and private.
 This capability is crucial, as it allows Relying Parties to confidently verify the identity of Users they interact with.

-In this specific use case, a User employs their Wallet Unit to authenticate with their identity accessing online services by using high-security authentication.
-This process involves the use of multiple identity verification methods.
+In this specific use case, a User employs their Wallet Unit to authenticate, in order to accessing online services.
 The User is particularly mindful of the privacy and security concerns associated with presenting person identification data (PID) online.
 Their primary goals include reliably identifying themselves to services that demand User identification while maintaining control over the presentation of their personal data.

-This scenario covers the complete lifecycle of the Wallet Unit from the User\'s perspective.
-It spans from acquiring a valid Wallet Unit to the process of identifying and authenticating themselves for an online service.
-The focus here is on a practical remote same-device flow (as detailed in [Section 4.2.2](#422-attestation-presentation-flows) and [4.2.3](#423-mobile-apps-and-web-browsers)).
-In this context, a User utilises a single device for both securing their session and accessing the service, ensuring a streamlined and secure experience.

-Details on PID issuance requirements, the PID attribute schema, and the Trust Infrastructure are further elaborated in the respective chapters - specifically [Chapter 3](#3-ecosystem) - Ecosystem, [Chapter 5](#5-attestations) - Attestations and [Chapter 6](#6-trust-model) - Trust Model, [Annex 2](annexes/annex-2/annex-2-high-level-requirements.md) (High level requirements in \[Topic 2\], \[Topic 10\] and \[Topic 23\], and [Annex 3.1](annexes/annex-3/annex-3.01-pid-rulebook.md) - PID Rulebook.
+Instead of using their PID to authenticate to online services, a User can also use a pseudonym provided by their Wallet Unit.
+See [Section 2.5](#25-pseudonyms).

 ### 2.3 Qualified electronic signature